- About Concord

 Can I arrive before the course start date?

-No, we cannot accept students before the course start date of 2 July.
-For the second course beginning on 30 July, we can accommodate students from the 29 July but there will be a charge of £40 payable.
+No, we cannot accept students before the course start date of 3 July.
+For the second course beginning on 28 July, we can accommodate students from the 27 July.

-I am doing 2 courses, 2-27 July and 30 July-20 August, can I stay on campus between courses?
+Can I do 2 courses and stay on campus between courses?

 Can I book for a 2 week course only?

-No – not for our English or Science courses.
-To benefit fully from the academic and social aspects of the course, students should attend for the full programme.
-If a student is only able to attend for 2 weeks, there is no reduction in the fee and the student should arrive on the start date of 2 or 30 July.
+No – not for our English or Science courses – we do not run a 2 week programme and always encourage students to attend the full duration of the course which is 22 days.
+All of our courses have been carefully designed to provide an extraordinary learning experience for the student, providing a foundation for excellence in future academic success.
+If a student is only able to attend for 2 weeks, there is no reduction in the fee and the student should arrive on the start date of 3 or 28 July.